djm-xjtu/JigsawGame/README.md

 ## How to start your game

 ```
-Use your favorite Java Editor to open the code and run BlockGame.java
+Use your favorite Java editor to open the code and run BlockGame.java
 ```

 ## License